 February 13th, 2021

-Bill Dewey or Oregon Citizens Lobby (OCL) offers information about how people can work with OCL, and use online tools, to monitor and impact the 2021 Oregon legislative Session.
+Bill Dewey of Oregon Citizens Lobby (OCL) offers information about how people can work with OCL, and use online tools, to monitor and impact the 2021 Oregon legislative session.
+Go to the OCL website and get involved by clicking HERE.

 January 9th, 2021

-WLN Executive Director Richard P. Burke leads a Zoom training on the "Do's and Don'ts of Dealing with the Media."
+WLN Executive Director Richard P. Burke leads a Zoom training on the "Do's and Don'ts of Dealing with the Media.
+Download the companion training document by clicking HERE.

 January 23rd, 2021

-Former statewide candidate Tom Cox leads a Zoom Training on "How to Organize Around Local Issues."
-Download PowerPoint presentation by clicking HERE.
-Recommended book links can be found by clicking HERE and HERE.
+Former statewide candidate Tom Cox leads a Zoom training on "How to Organize Around Local Issues."
+Download Tom's slideshow by clicking HERE.